AriFordsham/GHCWiki/dependent-haskell/phase1.md

 # Adding kind equalities to GHC

-This page -- a description of the first phase of integrating full dependent types into GHC -- has two main parts: the first stretch describes user-facing changes to GHC that I (Richard Eisenberg) expect to land for 7.12 \[Note, February 2016: Will appear in GHC 8\].
-The second is notes I put together for discussion with other implementors, chiefly Simon PJ.
+This page -- a description of the first phase of integrating full dependent types into GHC -- has two main parts:

+- The first stretch describes user-facing changes in GHC 8.

+- The second is notes I put together for discussion with other implementors, chiefly Simon PJ.

+See also the parent page [DependentHaskell](dependent-haskell).

 # Status